Agents and Agentic AI

 Note that the subagents can also be complex agents implementing a workflow, that will be seen as a single agent by the supervisor.

-typically takes in input a user request and produces a response so its signature is simply as follows:
+The resulting SupervisorAgent typically takes a user request as input and produces a response, so its signature is simply as follows:

 public interface SupervisorAgent {